canonical/pebble/docs/how-to/install-pebble.md

 (how_to_install_pebble)=
 # How to install Pebble

-To install the latest version of Pebble, you can choose any of the following methods:
+To install the latest version of Pebble, choose any of the following methods:

 - {ref}`install_pebble_binary`
 - {ref}`install_pebble_from_source`